 He has been a board member of the greater St. Louis chapter of JDRF, the world’s largest nonprofit funder of type 1 diabetes research, for many years.
 He served as Board President from 2018 to 2020 and previously on the JDRF International Board of Directors Finance Committee.

-A native of Southwestern Illinois, John received his B.A. degree in history from Loyola University of Chicago, graduating cum laude in 1975.
-He also attended the Loyola University John Felice Rome Center in Rome, Italy, from 1973-1974.
-John is currently a member of Loyola’s Rome Center Foundation Council of Advisors and has previously served as a member on two alumni boards at Loyola.
-In June 2013, Loyola University of Chicago presented John with the John Felice Award in recognition of his contributions to the Rome Center, Loyola, and to his business and community.
+John received a BA (Honors) degree from Loyola University Chicago, graduating cum laude in history in 1975.
+He also attended the Loyola University John Felice Rome Center in Rome, Italy, in 1973–74.
+He received his law degree from St. Louis University in 1978.
+He is a member of the Dean’s Advisory Council of the College of Arts and Sciences of Loyola University Chicago.
+He has also served on several advisory and alumni boards at Loyola University Chicago over the years.
+In June 2013, Loyola presented John with its John Felice Award in recognition of his contributions to the Rome Center, Loyola, business and his community.

 John is licensed to practice law in Illinois, Missouri and New York.
 He is a member of the Illinois and Missouri State Bar Associations; St. Clair County, Illinois, Bar; East St. Louis, Illinois, Bar (President, 1990–91), and American Bar Association.